HuiWangAtTjnu/SSpa/README.md

 Overview
 =

-The data and code were created for the review of the paper titled "GPT-Based Spatial Database Text-to-SQL Conversion."
+The data and code were created for the review of the paper titled "GPT-Based Spatial Database Text-to-SQL Conversion".
 The code is adapted from [DAIL-SQL](https://github.com/BeachWang/DAIL-SQL).

 Datasets
 =